 “But when do you practice the application and conclusion?”

-That’s where the fully timed, 60-minute essays come in.
-(Or however long you get to write a full essay.)
+That’s where the fully timed essays come in.

 This means that once you endure the learning process and know how to do the “easy A” for each subject, you can escape it.
 In other words, once you know how to approach a subject or an issue, you don’t need to spend as much time on writing out full essays.

 The goal is that the issues and rules will become more familiar, and you’ll be able to set them up more quickly.
-That’s the hardest part of an essay.
+That’s the hardest and most important part of an essay.
 So do more of it.

-So to get the most out of your practice essays, do these for each subject, open book or closed book as needed.
+So to get the most out of your practice essays, do these for each subject, closed book and then open book over time.
 Always check your work against a reference answer:

 - Full essays, untimed.